Robinhood event contracts | Robinhood

 Order execution and market conditions

-If we’re unable to execute your trade quickly, it could be because the exchange couldn’t match your order or there weren’t participants on the other side.
+If your order is unable to be executed quickly, it could be because the exchange couldn’t match your order or there weren’t participants on the other side.
 All event contract orders are submitted as immediate-or-cancel (IOC) limit orders and will be canceled or rejected if they aren’t immediately filled.

 FAQ